cbonoan/WorkoutTracker/README.md

 - August 31, 2024: Within the workout modal, I completed the feature that allows the user to add exercises and sets to the exercises as well as removing the exercises and sets if the user wishes.

+- September 3, 2024: In the process of creating a database for the application.
+Since I'm familiar with Hibernate, I decided to use that as well as MySQL to manage the database.
+I created the models based off the simple diagram I created as well as the corresponding DTOs and Repositories.

 ## Current Feautres

 - Can start an empty workout.